The need for real teams

 Header image

 In the business world, “teams” are everywhere.
-Co-workers and groups need not earn the label through achievement, performance or effort, but instead acquire it by default.
-Such “teams” are easily identified by their adequate results, half-hearted attempts to meet deadlines, lack of accountability and general mediocrity.
-In these pseudo- or non-teams the desire to keep stress levels low and interactions polite and cordial come at that expense of ambition and real achievement.
-The potential for talent to create, innovate, disrupt and exceed expectations is lost as individual performance levels average down to the mean.
+Co-workers and groups are not required to earn the label through achievement, performance or effort, but instead acquire it by default.
+Their focus on minimizing stress and maintaining polite interactions often stifles ambition and achievement.
+The potential for innovation and excellence is lost as individual performances converge to a lower, average level.
+Such “teams” are easily identified by their adequate results, half-hearted attempts to meet deadlines, lack of accountability and general underperformance.

 Real teams are different